 What to do

-This is a very simple dish to make.
-However, it does take quite a long time because the meat is simmered in stock for 2 hours before being turned into delicious sticky glazed cubes, so make sure you allow for this step.
-To save time, you could boil the pork the night before and leave it in a covered dish in the refrigerator until you are ready to make the glazed pork.
+This is a simple dish to make.
+However, it does take a long time because the meat is simmered in stock for 2 hours before being turned into delicious sticky glazed cubes, so make sure you allow for this step.

 Place the pork belly rashers into your wok or frying pan and pour in the stock.
+Cover the pan with a lid and adjust the heat so that the water is barely simmering.

 Leave to simmer for two hours.
 You can top up with extra stock during the cooking time if necessary.